-• Working with copper has been a tradition in Santa Clara del Cobre, Michoacan since pre-Hispanic times.
+• I love this vase and we have just ONE left!
+Working with copper has been a tradition in Santa Clara del Cobre, Michoacan since pre-Hispanic times.
 A few of the workshops in Santa Clara have modernized but Antonio Ziranda is keeping the old tradition alive, as do all the craftsmen that I work with.
 Michoacan is an agricultural state filled with pine forests, croplands, and fruit orchards.
 This indigenous design was inspired by the segments you see in oranges and grapefruits, many of which are grown in the nearby Tierra Caliente (hot land), not far from Antonio's village.

 • 8.25" high x 8.5" wide